NexusMutual/docs/docs/using/limit-orders.md

 ## Statuses and cancelling

-An order carries one of four statuses: executable, completed, cancelled, or expired, which follows once its window passes.
+An order carries one of four statuses: executable, completed, cancelled, or expired.
+An order expires once its window passes.

 Cancelling an order is an onchain transaction.
 It costs gas only, and it is permanent.